Living With HIV

 If you have HIV and are having a nutrition-related problem, talk to your health care provider.
 Otherwise, to avoid nutrition-related problems, people with HIV must also pay attention to food safety.

 Food and water can be contaminated with germs that cause illnesses (called foodborne illnesses or food poisoning).
-Food safety is about how to select, handle, prepare, and store food to prevent foodborne illnesses.
-For instance, the Food and Drug Administration (FDA) provides guidelines on the minimum food temperatures to use when cooking to prevent foodborne illnesses.
+Food safety is based on how to select, handle, prepare, and store food to prevent foodborne illnesses.
+For instance, the U.S. Food and Drug Administration (FDA) provides guidelines on the minimum food temperatures to use when cooking to prevent foodborne illnesses.

 Water quality is also important because most people drink and cook with water.
 While there are many regulations in the United States to help make sure people have access to clean water, it’s important to read local water quality reports and to test your own water supply to make sure you aren’t consuming harmful germs or chemicals.

-Because HIV damages the immune system, foodborne illnesses are likely to be more serious and last longer in people with HIV than in people with a healthy immune system.
+Because HIV damages the immune system, foodborne illnesses are more likely to be more serious and last longer in people with HIV than in people without HIV.
 Following food safety guidelines reduces the risk of foodborne illnesses.

 If you have HIV, follow these food safety guidelines to reduce your risk of foodborne illnesses: